Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Our earnings growth exceeded our expectations this quarter with adjusted diluted earnings per share growing 20% to $0.87 per share.
 Jan will take you through the key contributing factors to our strong earnings performance in more detail shortly.

 During the quarter we experienced a decline of 5% in new business bookings compared to a strong second quarter in fiscal 2016.
-These results reflect a continued difficult grow-over related to the tailwinds from our fiscal 2016 sales of additional modules related to the Affordable Care Act which was expected (3:00).
+These results reflect a continued difficult grow-over related to the tailwinds from our fiscal 2016 sales of additional modules related to the Affordable Care Act, which was expected.

 Additionally, within the midmarket and upmarkets in particular we also experienced the effects of political uncertainty leading up to and following on from the November U.S. elections which slowed decision making among some clients and prospects during the quarter.
 Our value proposition remained wrong and we have a successful track record of managing change for our clients.
 As you have seen with ADP many times in the past, change can provide us with significant opportunities to grow and expand our solutions to help deepen our client relationships.